SAP/open-ux-odata/docs/mock-data-generator-provider.md

 ## Provider module and instance scope

 The module named by `MockDataGeneratorConfig.name` exports a constructable provider as its default or CommonJS export.
-The host creates a distinct instance for each configured service registration, passes the validated, deeply copied options object to its constructor, and reuses that instance for serialized reload epochs until service-registry disposal.
+The host creates a fresh instance for each eligible service generation epoch and passes the validated, deeply copied options object to its constructor.
+Initial generation and every serialized reload therefore start with clean provider state.
 A global setting shares configuration, never a mutable provider instance.
 Module import and construction must be fast and side-effect-free; downloads, model loading, and generation begin only inside `generate`.